-This dandelion salad will surprise and delight your family and is a great (safe) introduction to foraging for food with kids.
+This wild dandelion salad will surprise and delight your family and is a great (safe) introduction to foraging for food with kids.
 This easy dandelions recipe is refreshing, yummy, and also makes a fun outdoor family activity!

 How To Eat Dandelion